The Diet Myth Review and Summary: Is Your Gut the Key to Weight Loss?

 LDL is the "bad" lipoprotein that deposits lipid molecules on the walls of blood vessels, forming plaques that can lead to a heart attack or stroke.

 If the liver produces a large amount of "good" lipoproteins such as high-density lipoproteins, most of the lipids can be safely transported to the parts where they are needed to be broken down and absorbed without causing any harm.

 Cholesterol is an essential lipid synthesized by the body to maintain the integrity of cells.
 Apolipoproteins bind to it and transport it to various parts of the body.
 High blood cholesterol levels are linked to heart disease risk, but the risk is overstated.
 Cholesterol is found in many foods, including fish and nuts.

 Saturated fat is a type of fat that doesn't have hydrogen bonds and is found in abundance in oils such as coconut and palm oil, dairy products, and meat.
 It used to be considered harmful to health.

 Vegetable oils such as canola, olive, argan, and avocado are high in unsaturated fatty acids.
 The red meat and white meat we often talk about actually contain both saturated fat and unsaturated fat.

-The red color of red meat is due to the presence of myoglobin in special muscle fibers that increases muscle endurance, while white meat like chicken lacks myoglobin.
-In the words of the authors, "This is why chickens can run across the road but not run marathons. s reason".
+The red color of red meat is due to the presence of myoglobin in special muscle fibers that increase muscle endurance, while white meat like chicken lacks myoglobin.
+In the words of the authors, "This is why chickens can run across the road but not run marathons. reason".

 Chicken has less total fat, a lower proportion of saturated fat, and 2/3 is unsaturated fat.
 Saturated fat and unsaturated fat in beef, pork, and mutton account for about half each.
 The fat content of different parts of meat also varies greatly.